evanwills/Arduino_RotaryEncoder/README.md

 __NOTE:__ All state for this object is managed externally (except the last reading of the clock pin).
 It is up to the calling code to provide the current absolute position of the encoder.
 The object only provides the relative change in position.

-__`long getPosition( long startPosition[, unsigned int increment = 1] )`__ returns the updated position of the rotary encoder.
+__`long getPosition( long startPosition[, int increment = 1] )`__ returns the updated position of the rotary encoder.

-__`long getPositionLimited(long startPosition, long min, long max[, unsigned int increment = 1])`__ returns the updated position of the rotary encoder but limits the position to within the minimum/maximum. e.g.
+__`long getPositionLimited(long startPosition, long min, long max[, int increment = 1])`__ returns the updated position of the rotary encoder but limits the position to within the minimum/maximum. e.g.
 *	if `min` is -5 and `max` is 10 and the output position is 13.
 Then the position will be adjusted to 10.
 *	if `min` is -5 and `max` is 10 and the output position is -12.
 Then the position will be adjusted to -5.
 *	if `min` is -5 and `max` is 10 and the output position is 44.
 Then the position will be adjusted to 10.

-__`long getPositionLoopAround(long startPosition, long min, long max[, unsigned int increment = 1])`__ returns the updated position of the rotary encoder but loops the position around to the other end when the minimum or maximum is reached. e.g.
+__`long getPositionLoopAround(long startPosition, long min, long max[, int increment = 1])`__ returns the updated position of the rotary encoder but loops the position around to the other end when the minimum or maximum is reached. e.g.
 *	if `min` is -5 and `max` is 10 and the output position is 13.
 Then the position will be adjusted to -2.<br />`((13 - 10) + -5)`
 *	if `min` is -5 and `max` is 10 and the output position is -12.
 Then the position will be adjusted to 3.<br />`(10 - (-5 - -12))`
 *	if `min` is -5 and `max` is 10 and the output position is 44.
 Then the position will be adjusted to -1	.<br />`((44 - 10) + -5) = 29` _(still too big so adjust again)_<br />`((29 - 10) + -5) = 14` _(still too big so adjust again)_<br />`((14 - 10) + -5) = -1` _(now within range)_